perforce/setup-p4/README.md

 This module is maintained by the contributors listed on [GitHub](https://github.com/perforce/p4-github-actions/graphs/contributors).

-Development of this module was sponsored by [Perforce](https://perforce.com).
+Development of this module is sponsored by [Perforce](https://perforce.com).